Home Resources

 The Cedar & Vernon Co MO Genealogical Society

 The local Genealogical Society meets on the third Wednesday of each month at 10 a.m., and visitors are always welcome!
 Programs pertain to various aspects of family history research in the United States.
-Meeting locations alternate monthly between the El Dorado Springs Library, 808 S. Main St., El Dorado Springs, MO, and the Nevada Public Library Annex located at 200 W. Walnut St. (corner of W. Walnut and N. Main) Nevada, MO.
-A Membership Form is at this link.
-Anyone who enjoys family history research is invited to join; you do not have to be researching Cedar or Vernon County, Missouri ancestors.
-The society email address is Cedar & Vernon Co MO Genealogical Society.
+Meeting location is the Nevada Public Library Meeting Room, 218 W. Walnut St. (one-half block off the court square) Nevada, MO.
+A Membership Form is at this link if you would like to receive the emailed monthly newsletter.
+Everyone who enjoys family history research is invited to join; you do not have to be researching Cedar or Vernon County, Missouri ancestors.
 Society membership benefits include receiving the emailed monthly newsletter, program information and handout when available following meetings, and free queries in the monthly newsletter.
 Newsletters from previous years are at this link.

 Programs in 2025 will focus on ways to jump start your family history research which may have stalled.